 If you are a woman, you can spread HIV to your baby during pregnancy, birth, or breastfeeding.
 Ask your doctor what you can do to protect your child.
 Proper treatment has nearly wiped out the spread of infection to newborns in the U.S.

 Uninfected sexual partners can take a daily pill called PrEP (pre-exposure prophylaxis) for extra protection against HIV.
+PrEP is also now available as a bimonthly (every other month) injection.

 Monitor Your Health